OfficeDev/office-js-docs-pr/docs/outlook/autolaunch.md

 ## Supported events

-The following table lists events that are currently supported.
+The following table lists events that are currently available and the supported clients for each event.
 When an event is raised, the handler receives an `event` object which may include details specific to the type of event.
 The **Event-specific JSON** column includes a link to the related object where applicable.
-The table also notes the supported clients for each event.

 > [!IMPORTANT]
-> Events still in preview may only be available with a Microsoft 365 subscription in Outlook on the web and on Windows.
-For more details, see [How to preview](#how-to-preview) in this article.
+> Events still in preview may only be available with a Microsoft 365 subscription and in a limited set of supported clients as noted in the following table.
+For client configuration details, see [How to preview](#how-to-preview) in this article.
 Preview events shouldn't be used in production add-ins.

 |Event|Description|Event-specific JSON|Minimum requirement set|Supported clients|
 |---|---|---|---|---|